Between the ancient kingdoms of Kourion and Amathus located after the second largest city of Nicosia, Cyprus - Limassol.

 Castle that we see today is a reconstruction of the period of Turkish rule in the XIX century.
 It was built by governor Richard, the French governor of Guy de Lusignan of Cyprus.
 The castle was destroyed several times by earthquakes and wars, it was used as a prison and a defensive fortress, there was also a church.

-According to assumptions, it is in this chapel church union between Richard and Berengaria, here he declared her Queen of England.
-Stories of their marriage know that Richard came to the island by chance, making a voyage to Jerusalem with his sister Joanna Sicilian bride and Berengaria of Navarre.
-The ship that sailed the Queen, was thrown to the shores of Cyprus during a violent storm.
-When Richard arrived for his companions, he learned that Isaac Comnenus, the governor of Cyprus and a hater of all latynyan, not only did not help the victims, but not allowed to go ashore queens.
-Angered by Richard punishment attacked the island and captured it, and later played a wedding in Limassol.
+According to the assumptions, it was in this church chapel that an alliance was made between Richard and Berengaria, here he declared her Queen of England.
+From the history of their marriage, it is known that Richard came to the island by chance, making a sea voyage to Jerusalem with his sister John of Sicily and the bride of Berengaria of Navarre.
+The ship on which the queen was sailing was thrown to the shores of Cyprus during a violent storm.
+When Richard arrived for his companions, he learned that Isaac Comnenus, the ruler of Cyprus and the hater of all Latin, not only did not help the victims, but also did not allow the queen to go ashore.
+Enraged Richard punished attacked the island and captured him, and later played his own wedding in Limassol.

 The program of the tour of the castle includes a visit to the Museum of the Middle Ages.
 Collection presented therein exhibits covers a large part of the history of Cyprus, starting with the history of early Christianity (400 year) and ending during the reign of the Turks (1870 AD).